GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 1. Canvases
 1. External resources, such as images, video, fonts, and SVG

-A frame is an HTML document, plus its URL.
+A _frame_ is an HTML document, plus its URL.
 A web page loaded in a browser tab has a top-level frame, child frames for each iframe included in the top-level document, and their recursive iframe descendants.

-A visual effect is a graphical operation applied to a bitmap, such as scroll, transform, clip, filter, opacity, or blend.
+A _visual effect_ is a graphical operation applied to a bitmap, such as scroll, transform, clip, filter, opacity, or blend.

+## Architecture components

 In RenderingNG, these tasks are split logically across several stages and code components.
 The components end up in various CPU processes, threads,